Charts / Trends

 How should it look?

-Ideally a flat line at 0%.
+Ideally a flat line close to 0%.

-1.10.
+1.12.
 Snoring

 trend snoring